 Best Almost Wordless Book

 A little mouse is desperate for a friend.
 He goes on a journey, asking all kinds of animals if they can be friends.
-He doesn’t have much luck, though.
-That is until he meets another mouse.
+But he doesn’t have much luck — until he meets another mouse.

 Best for Teaching Individuality